uglyeoin/template_joomla_day_usa_template_tutorial/readme.md

 5. Please don't steal the images.
 For reference you can find them on Adobe Stock.
    * AdobeStock_339405013
    * AdobeStock_392019014
+6. Add an element for each column in the template design.
+I used "custom" elements for everything except the 3 column circles as I intend to use the blog_category component.
+For the footer I used 4 columns, so I used 4 "custom" modules.

 #### We encourage Pull requests.
 Please make this template better.